hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   # cat  P12931.fasta backup_of_P12931.fasta
   [...]

-.. note:: cat only makes sense for short files or for e.g. combining several files into one.
+.. note:: :index:`cat` only makes sense for short files or for e.g. combining several files into one.
 See the redirection examples later

 less – View and navigate files
 """"""""""""""""""""""""""""""